You know what?

 But it’s a must-have for triathletes who are looking for a fitness tracker that offers great performance monitoring and control to aid you during your training session.

 The combination of black and frost blue really makes this watch stand out from other watches or fitness trackers, not to mention the features.

-You’ll be pleased with the accuracy it gives when monitoring your activities, and the quick click-in GPS is just amazing.
+You’ll be pleased with the accuracy it gives when monitoring your fitness metrics, and the quick click-in GPS is just amazing.